 Who Pays The Costs For Criminal Injuries Compensation Claims?

-The simplest answer to this question is that if you make a claim through the CICA, the agency will not help to pay for your legal costs.
+By Stephen Hudson.
+Last Updated 14th April 2022.
+In this guide, we’ll address the question “who pays the costs for criminal injuries compensation claims?”
+We will also explore other questions and topics related to this matter.
+The simplest answer to the question is that if you make a Criminal Injury Compensation Authority (CICA) claim, the CICA will not help to pay for your legal costs.
 If you do make a claim without using a solicitor, you will have to assume all of the costs yourself.
-If you make your claim through Legal Expert you could be able to do so on a no win no fee basis.
+If you make your claim through Legal Expert you could be represented on a No Win No Fee basis.

 Injuries happen each and every day.
-If a person sustains an injury through no fault of their own it is likely that they will be entitled to compensation.
+If a person sustains an injury through no fault of their own it is likely that they will be eligible for compensation.
 Some people make criminal injuries compensation claims.
-This relates to incidents whereby someone has suffered an injury because of a crime.
+This relates to incidents whereby someone has suffered an injury because of a violent crime.
 It does not matter whether they were the intended target of the crime or not.
 This can, of course, be an extremely upsetting and worrying type of personal injury.

 Perhaps you were the intended victim of an assault?
 Maybe you have suffered because you got caught up in something unintentionally?
 Maybe you were injured in a hit and run?
 No matter what applies, you will be able to pursue compensation if the incident was not your fault.
 A lot of people assume that they cannot claim because they do not know who injured them or the person does not have any type of cover.
 However, this is not something you need to worry about.
 You can make a claim, and we can help you here at Legal Expert.

 We have years of experience in the industry and we have helped many people to get the criminal injury compensation they deserve.
-You can reach us on 0800 073 8804.
-However, before you give us a call, make sure you read on to find out everything you need to know about these claims.
+You can reach us by calling 0800 073 8804.
+Alternatively, you can contact us online by filling in our claim online form or by using our live chat service.
+Make sure you read on to find out everything you need to know about these claims.

 Select A Section